 The 3East programs operate within the Simches Center of Excellence in Child and Adolescent Psychiatry, led by Joseph Gold, MD.

 The continuum of care at 3East offers young people the care they need in settings designed to allow them to focus on recovery.
 All of our programs boast well-appointed treatment areas and serene environments designed with privacy and comfort in mind.

-Our Intensive and Intensive Step Down Programs are located in East House on McLean’s historic main campus in Belmont, Massachusetts.
+Our Intensive and Intensive Step Down Programs are located at McLean’s Arlington campus, Massachusetts.
 The comfortable, dorm-like environment of these residential programs allows our teenage and young adult patients to feel secure and focus on their treatment and well-being.

-Single and double bedrooms throughout East House offer plenty of natural light and scenic views of McLean’s tree-lined campus.
+Single and double bedrooms throughout our facilities offer plenty of natural light and scenic views of McLean’s tree-lined campus.
 Individuals in our intensive programs can opt for catered meals or order takeout food and can utilize our dining area for communal meals.
 We also offer a classroom for those who are ready to devote time to academics while continuing their treatment.